Musée de l'Homme: As the Musée d’Ethnographie du Trocadéro (Trocadéro Museum of Ethnography) (1882–1928)

-Transformation into the Musée de l'Homme (1928-36)
+Transformation into the Musée de l'Homme (1928–36)

 In 1928, Paul Rivet became the new director of the Musée d’Ethnographie du Trocadéro.
 He oversaw a major modernization and reorganization project, and had the museum linked to the Muséum National d'Histoire Naturelle.

-In 1935 the Trocadéro Palace was demolished and replaced by the Palais de Chaillot, built for the 1937 World's Fair.
+In 1935, the Trocadéro Palace was demolished and replaced by the Palais de Chaillot, built for the 1937 World's Fair.
 The museum reopened in the Palais as the Musée de l'Homme.

-Disruption and Resistance (1937-1945)
+Disruption and Resistance (1937–1945)

 Several members of the Musée de l'Homme, including its founder Paul Rivet, formed a resistance group during the German occupation of Paris in World War II.
 When Nazi tanks rolled into the city on 14 June 1940, Rivet had a French translation of Rudyard's Kipling poem If tacked to the museum's door in a gesture of defiance.

-Refurbishment (1996-2015)
+Refurbishment (1996–2015)

-In 1996 French President Jacques Chirac announced plans to create a new museum that would combine key collections from the Musée de l'Homme and Musée national des Arts d'Afrique et d'Océanie.
+In 1996, French President Jacques Chirac announced plans to create a new museum that would combine key collections from the Musée de l'Homme and Musée national des Arts d'Afrique et d'Océanie.
 Curators at the Musée de l'Homme fought vigorously to retain the collections at their museum, but were unsuccessful.
-These collections went to the new museum, the Musée du quai Branly, which opened its doors in 2006.
+These collections went to the new museum, the Musée du quai Branly, which opened in 2006.

-In 2008 the French government committed to the refurbishment of the Musée de l’Homme.
+In 2008, the French government committed to the refurbishment of the Musée de l’Homme.
 The museum was closed for renovations in 2009, and reopened in October 2015.The total amount of money appropriated for the renovation process was 52 million Euros.

+Restitution of African Art (2025)

+In March 2025, French President Emmanuel Macron committed to the return of three Sakalava skulls to Madagascar, previously housed at the Musée de l'Homme.